 TRADS is not a "consumer reporting agency," as defined by the Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.) ("FCRA") and TRADS Services do not constitute a "consumer report," as defined by FCRA and shall not be subject to the FCRA requirements relating to disputes, access, accuracy or otherwise.
-TRADS Services may not be used in whole or in part as a factor in determining eligibility for credit, insurance, or employment or for any other purpose contemplated by the FCRA.
+Services Information may not be used in whole or in part as a factor in determining eligibility for credit, insurance, or employment or for any other purpose contemplated by the FCRA.

-Except as expressly set forth in this Agreement, DHI and its third party providers shall have no liability whatsoever to Subscriber or any third party with respect to the Services Information or this Agreement.
+Except as expressly set forth in this Agreement, DHI and its third-party providers shall have no liability whatsoever to Subscriber or any third party with respect to the Services Information or this Agreement.

-Subscriber agrees to indemnify and hold DHI, and its parents, subsidiaries, and affiliates, and each of their respective officers, directors, members, employees, contractors, agents, representatives, successors and assigns, harmless from and against any claims, charges, demands or suits instituted against DHI and its third party data providers arising out of or resulting from Subscriber’s (i) failure to comply with the terms and conditions of this Agreement, (ii) violation of any applicable federal, state or local law, regulation, rule or judicial or administrative order with regard to the subject matter of this Agreement; (iii) any actual, potential or threatened unauthorized access to or use of the Services Information, (iv) any use of the Services Information by individuals or entities that obtain access to the Service Information through or from Subscriber, which have not been authorized by this Agreement to have access to and/or use the Services Information, or (v) its use of or negligent maintenance of the Services Information.
+Subscriber agrees to indemnify and hold DHI, and its parents, subsidiaries, and affiliates, and each of their respective officers, directors, members, employees, contractors, agents, representatives, successors and assigns, harmless from and against any claims, charges, demands or suits instituted against DHI and its third party data providers arising out of or resulting from Subscriber’s or one of its permitted user’s (i) failure to comply with the terms and conditions of this Agreement, (ii) violation of any applicable federal, state or local law, regulation, rule or judicial or administrative order with regard to the subject matter of this Agreement; (iii) any actual, potential or threatened unauthorized access to or use of the Services Information, (iv) any use of the Services Information by individuals or entities that obtain access to the Service Information through or from Subscriber, which have not been authorized by this Agreement to have access to and/or use the Services Information, or (v) its use of or negligent maintenance of the Services Information.

 Certain data provided by TRADS as part of TRADS Services may include information obtained from the Limited Access Death Master File (LADMF) made available by the US Department of Commerce National Technical Information Service (NTIS) and subject to regulations found at 15 CFR Part 1110.
-All TRADS subscribers are required to comply with all applicable laws and, if Subscriber is granted access to LADMF data, Subscriber certifies compliance with 15 CFR 1110.
+All TRADS subscribers are required to comply with all applicable laws and, if Subscriber is granted access to LADMF data, Subscriber and its Permitted Users certifies compliance with 15 CFR 1110.
 Subscriber’s failure to comply with 15 CFR Part 1110 may subject Subscriber to penalties under 15 CFR 1110.200 of $1,000 for each disclosure or use, up to a maximum of $250,000 in penalties per calendar year.